buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

 ......

 CoreOS is targeted at building infrastructure and distributed systems.
-In order to get the latent BuildSlave working with CoreOS, it is necessary to `expose the docker socket`_ outside of the Virtual Machine.
+In order to get the latent worker working with CoreOS, it is necessary to `expose the docker socket`_ outside of the Virtual Machine.
 If you installed it via Vagrant_, it is also necessary to uncomment the following line in your :file:`config.rb` file:

 .. code-block:: ruby